akoSalman/Shorturl/README.md

 make some statistics of the links.

-You can use `\Ako\Shorturl\Models\Link` model as an `Eloquent` model to get number of `clicks` of each url, stored `properties` or every other staff on the links.
+You can use `\Ako\Shorturl\Models\Link` model as an `Eloquent` model to get number of `clicks` of each url, stored `properties` or any other staff on the links.